tchzoglobal/otzo/privacy.md

             Service Providers
             </h4>
             <p>
-            We may employ third-party companies and individuals due to the following reasons:<p>
+            We may employ third-party companies and individuals due to the following reasons:</p>
             <ul>
             <li>To facilitate our Service</li>
             <li>To provide the Service on our behalf</li>